casper-network/ceps/text/0001-adopt-cep-process.md

 Typical use cases for the CEP process are the discussion of refactoring or design decisions of the Casper software, policies for governance of the Casper Network, or economic proposals affecting the CSPR token on the Casper Network.

 By introducing a consistent format and process, we hope to keep the introduction of new ideas both straightforward as well as enjoyable.
-Creating CEPs should be created with universally familiar tools: Markdown on Github.
+Creating CEPs should be created with universally familiar tools: Markdown on GitHub.

 Largely based on the [Rust RFC process](https://github.com/rust-lang/rfcs), albeit simplified, this document will tell you all you need to know about creating a CEP.